-Students Will Be Able to Conduct Data Analysis on Any Size Data Sets Using the Latest Technologies Such as Apache Spark, Presto, Hive and Hadoop on Qubole’s Self-Service, Infinitely Scalable Cloud Platform
+Students Will Be Able to Conduct Data Analysis on Any Size Data Sets Using the Latest Technologies Such as Apache Spark, Presto, Hive, and Hadoop on Qubole’s Self-Service, Infinitely Scalable Cloud Platform

-Qubole, the big data as-a-service company, announced today it will be donating time on the Qubole Data Service (QDS) to university classes, giving students and professors easy access to the latest, most powerful data analytics technologies on the most widely used public clouds: Amazon Web Services, Google Cloud and Microsoft Azure.
+Qubole, the big data-as-a-service company, announced today it will be donating time on the Qubole Data Service (QDS) to university classes, giving students and professors easy access to the latest, most powerful data analytics technologies on the most widely used public clouds: Amazon Web Services, Google Cloud and Microsoft Azure.

 Qubole will make its platform and QDS product available to ten accredited U.S. universities or university classes via a one-year license, based on eligibility.
-Qualified universities will also receive complementary training courses and architectural assistance to get started with Qubole.
+Qualified universities will also receive complimentary training courses and architectural assistance to get started with Qubole.

-The Qubole Data Service is a fully managed big data offering that leverages the latest open source technologies, such as Apache Hadoop, Hive, Presto and Spark, to provide the only comprehensive “everything as a service” data analytics platform.
+The Qubole Data Service is a fully managed big data offering that leverages the latest open source technologies, such as Apache Hadoop, Hive, Presto, and Spark, to provide the only comprehensive “everything as a service” data analytics platform.
 With Qubole, data science students can focus on analysis, while ensuring the most efficient use of resources.

 Qubole is the data processing engine for organizations across a range of industries, from genetics mapping to real-time marketing to commerce and gaming.
 The QDS platform was built to be extremely easy to use for any data scientist or analyst, without the need for hardware infrastructure or a team of system admins.
 For example, QDS automatically sets up and scales up a compute cluster in the cloud to match the needs of the particular job, and then winds down nodes when they’re no longer needed.

-To be considered, visit here for more details, eligibility and requirements.
+To be considered, visit here for more details, eligibility, and requirements.